BrentFarris/TheLastValkyrie/docs/brents-c-programming-rules.md

     return valid;
 }
 ```

+*NOTE 2*: Something that developers trip on is the file encoding for their source file.
+Be sure you are using UTF-8 encoding for your source file when typing UTF-8 strings directly into your source code.
+If you use the wrong encoding, the compiler may compile the inline string with the incorrect encoding, even with the `u8` prefix.

 ## Don't use char for memory array, use uint8_t
 In making code readable, you should only use `char*` or `unsigned char*` for strings (character arrays).
 If you want a block of bytes/memory pointer, then you should use `uint8_t*` where `uint8_t` is part of `stdint.h`.
 This makes the code much more readable where memory is represented as an unsighned 8-bit array of numbers (byte array).
 Now you can trust when you see a `char*` that it is referring to a UTF-8 (or ASCII) character array (text).